Russia's threat to exit Ukraine grain deal adds risk to global food security | Headlines

 — Resumed operation of a pipeline that sends Russian ammonia, a key ingredient in fertilizer, to a Ukrainian Black Sea port.

-— An end to restrictions on financial activities linked to Russia's fertilizer companies.
+— An end to restrictions on financial activities linked to Russia's fertiliser companies.

 — Renewed access to the international SWIFT banking system for the Russian Agricultural Bank.